SOLARIS-JHU/CINOC/README.md

 ```

 > [!INFO]
 > Each `tesseract build` command creates a Docker image containing the PDE solver and its trained policy.
-The first build takes 5-10 minutes per solver; subsequent builds are cached.
+Subsequent builds are cached.
 You can verify built images with:
 > ```bash
 > docker images | grep solver
 > ```